amireh/guide.js/README.md

 guide.js - Elegant, interactive, and dynamic JavaScript user guiding and tutorial library.

+This library started out as a fork of [pageguide.js](https://github.com/tracelytics/pageguide), but ended up being its own package as the code diverged too much from the original codebase.

+If `guide.js` doesn't fit your needs, take a look at [pageguide.js](https://github.com/tracelytics/pageguide), or see the Related appendix below for more options.

 ## What makes it different

 * Deeply customizable and flexible in order to support most DOM structures
 * Responsive design support
 * i18n and RTL language support
-* Multiple tours: each with its own and sequence of steps
+* Multiple Tours: each with its own sequence of steps
 * Single-page-apps support through [tours](#tours)
 * Multiple content sources; create tours and their steps using JavaScript and JSON, inline markup (using `data-guide` attributes), or by using explicit HTML elements to hold the content
-* Dynamically update and modify the tour sequence
+* Dynamic; add and remove tour steps at run-time
 * Modular, extensible: pick and use what you want

 ## Dependencies